QubesOS/qubes-doc/common-tasks/software-update-vm.md

 The default template is called **fedora-14-x64** in Qubes R1 and **fedora-20-x64** in Qubes R2.

-The side effect of this mechanism is, of course, that if you install any software in your AppVM, more specifically in any directory other than `/home` or `/usr/local` then it will disappear after the AppVM reboot (as the root filesystem for this AppVM will again be "taken" from the TemplateVM). **This means one normally install software in the TemplateVM, not in AppVMs.**
+The side effect of this mechanism is, of course, that if you install any software in your AppVM, more specifically in any directory other than `/home` or `/usr/local` then it will disappear after the AppVM reboot (as the root filesystem for this AppVM will again be "taken" from the TemplateVM). **This means one normally installs software in the TemplateVM, not in AppVMs.**

 Unlike VM private filesystems, the template VM root filesystem does not support discard, so deleting files does not free the space in dom0.
 See [these instructions](/doc/template/fedora/upgrade-23-to-24/#compacting-the-upgraded-template) to recover space in dom0.